shreyoshi05/Designed-CARD/README.md

-# HTML-and-CSS
+# Desigining Card
 <br>
-This is my first repository of HTML,CSS<javascript.
+This is a designed card by using HTML and CSS.